yakloinsteak/morris-site/dances/charrington-toby.md

     - circle
 dance_origin:
 ---

-## History

-Written by Marlboro Morris and Sword, in the van on their way to Toronto ale with 5 dancers, needing a dance for 5.
-Named for the bottle caps of the beer they were drinking, which they used to design the figures.
-New starting location added somewhere around 2019-2020 (it was in evidence in a 2020 Virtuale video).

-## Videos

 ## Structure

 Main Idea: Chorus is “heading up”; Figures are V, X, O with caper progression.